 When I wanted to start investing I didn’t have that much to start with.
 Some people have parents to start them off with an investing account, or a job that pays well enough so they can get started.
 I didn’t have that.
 What I did have was a good bit of credit card debt.
 And even though there are financial gurus who will say don’t invest until you’ve paid off your debt, I say that you can do both.

 I budgeted out a percentage to go towards debt and a little bit to go towards investing.
 It’s all about creating habits no matter where you are in your financial journey.

 But even with setting a percentage, I still only had a little bit to start investing.

 When you get started you want to put at least $500 into an account.

 Take some time to save this up if you have to because it will be a good base for you to start from.

-If you really want to start investing but you’re not sure where to even start, then you should grab this free 5 day investing challenge that I created.
+If you really want to start investing but you’re not sure where to even start, then you should take this quiz that I created.